ajaykanade/carprices/README.md

 An ML model to predict used car prices and identify which features drive value.
 Built for used-car dealerships to understand their inventory better.

+From the get go, this looks like a "feature selection" problem

 ---

 ## Understanding the Data

-We started with a dataset of ~427,000 used car listings with 18 features.
+Started with a dataset of ~427,000 used car listings with 18 features.
 Here's what we found:

 - **Dataset size**: 427,000 rows, 18 columns (year, manufacturer, condition, price, odometer, fuel type, transmission, drivetrain, vehicle type, paint color, title status, and more)
 - **Price range**: $0 to $10M (lots of outliers and data quality issues)